joyeecheung/fountain/README.md

 Note: this can look quite different on different machines:

 * The computational power(or, the optimization performed by the compiler) will affect the frame rate, therefore affect the speed of the fountain water.
+If your computer is powerful enough, the frame rate will be around 58fps.
 * The resolution of the screen will affect the overall experience, including font size, texture, and the size of water particles.

 Under normal resolution, it looks like this: